slai-labs/get-beam/examples/langchain-question-answering/README.md

 ## LangChain - Beam Template

-This repo is a template showing how to deploy LangChain apps on [Beam](https://beam.cloud).
+This template demonstrates how to deploy LangChain apps using [Beam](https://beam.cloud).

-This example implements a basic version of the Question Answering guide.
+This example implements a basic version of the [Question Answering guide](https://langchain.readthedocs.io/en/latest/modules/chains/combine_docs_examples/question_answering.html).
 [A more complete code walk-through can be found here](https://docs.beam.cloud/getting-started/langchain).

 ## Deploying on Beam

-You can easily deploy your LangChain apps as a web endpoint.
+You can easily deploy your LangChain apps as web endpoints:

 1. Create an account on [Beam](https://beam.cloud)
 2. Download the CLI and Python-SDK.
 [Instructions here](https://docs.beam.cloud/getting-started/quickstart).